dblanding/PicoBot-oto/readme.md

         * Sometimes, an `Error parsing JSON` will occur and the map doesn't get drawn.
         * If this happens, just run the file again.
         * When the window appears with a map of the Arena, click on the **Start** Button.
         * Now the PicoBot is ready to go.
-(You might hear the motors sing briefly.)
+(The motors might sing briefly.)

 ![Empty Arena Map](imgs/arena_map0.png)